satcar77/tech-interview-problems/README.md

 ### Easy
 307. Design and implement a HitCounter class that keeps track of requests (or hits).
 It should support the following operations:
+- record(timestamp): records a hit that happened at timestamp
+- total(): returns the total number of hits recorded
+- range(lower, upper): returns the number of hits that occurred between timestamps lower and upper (inclusive)
 Follow-up: What if our system has limited memory?